 (The below has been described and tested for Canvas Power Apps.
 This has not yet been tested and adapted for Model-driven apps.
 As for the Power App Portal app, another integration pattern is appropriate, to be discussed later)

-This is a simple Power App code component (PCF) that allows to facilitate credit card payments in Power Apps via Braintree payments.
+This simple Power App code component (PCF) facilitates credit card payments in Power Apps via Braintree payments.

-Before you begin, create a Braintree Sandbox account here – it’s free for testing purposes.
+Before you begin, create a Braintree Sandbox account here – it’s free for testing.
 You will need it to facilitate the payments.

-Download and import the managed solution package BraintreePayments_1_0_0_5_managed.zip or unmanaged package BraintreePayments_1_0_0_5_unmanaged.zip.
+Download and import the managed solution package BraintreePayments_managed.zip or the unmanaged package BraintreePayments_unmanaged.zip.
 As a result, you should get the solution BraintreePayments containing:

 - Code PCF component tema_Technomancy.BraintreePayments hosting the credit capture Drop-in UI from Braintree